 What is type 2 diabetes?

-High blood sugar can harm many parts of the body, such as the eyes, heart, blood vessels, nerves, and kidneys.
+Over time, high blood sugar can harm many parts of the body, such as your eyes, heart, blood vessels, nerves, and kidneys.
 It can also increase your risk for other health problems (complications).

 What are the symptoms?

 Some people who have type 2 diabetes may not have any symptoms early on.
 Many people with the disease don't even know they have it at first.
 But with time, diabetes starts to cause symptoms.
 You have most symptoms of type 2 diabetes when your blood sugar is either too high or too low.